 In the Biophysics specialization, the students will gain a quantitative understanding of biological organisms, systems, and processes from the point of view of physics, as well as of the most advanced physical techniques used in their study.
 Emphasis will be given not only to theoretical knowledge but also to computational and experimental tools.

-The Master is aimed at graduates in Physics or Materials Science (for Nanophysics specialization) as well as to graduates in experimental or life sciences (Biology and Biochemistry, Biotechnology, Medicine, Chemistry, Mathematics, Engineering) for the Biophysics specialization.
+The Master is aimed at graduates in Physics or Materials Science (for Nanophysics specialization) as well as to graduates in experimental or life sciences (Physics, Biology, Biochemistry, Biotechnology, Chemistry, Mathematics or Engineering) for the Biophysics specialization.

 Students of both specializations will share a common block of subjects (15 ECTS) where they will become familiar with the main experimental techniques in the fields of Nano and Biophysics (choosing from a wide offer those best tailored to their interests), with the fundamentals of physicochemical processes governing the behavior of complex molecular systems, and with professional skills and transversal competences.
 Then they will diversify by specializations, with a module of compulsory specialization subjects (12 ECTS) and elective subjects (12 ECTS).
 There is flexibility to take subjects from different specializations depending on student interests.